testuserongithubxd/STEALTHAPI/README.md

 ### `Stealth.HookNative(hash, callback)`

-Hooks a GTA V native by its hash.
+Hooks a native by its hash.
 The callback fires every time any resource calls that native.

 **Parameters:**